Is Franco-British, a co-founder of Ethos Study Guidance, and she guided her three children in their choice of career.

 is French, a co-founder of Ethos Study Guidance, and she guided her two eldest children in their choice of career.
 They submitted applications in various countries (Belgium, Canada, France, Ireland, the UK and Switzerland).

-After being offered places by a number of universities, they finally decided to go to Canada where they are currently studying (McGill and University of Montreal for their Bachelors and carry on in the UK for their masters at UCL and LSE.
+After being offered places by a number of universities, they finally decided to study in Canada, McGill and University of Montreal for their Bachelors and carry on in the UK for their masters at UCL and LSE.

-« In 2012, I joined Laure on the Committee of the former Pupils' Association of the Lycée Français Charles de Gaulle in London.
+« I joined Laure on the Committee of the former Pupils' Association of the Lycée Français Charles de Gaulle in London.

-Together, we tracked each year's leavers scattered across the five continents to put the students in touch with pupils, in order to help them in their futur career choices.
+Together, during nine years we tracked each year's leavers scattered across the five continents to put the students in touch with pupils, following their career paths.

-My discussions with young people and their parents helped me to understand the questions that trouble them, their needs and expectations.
-I also found out about new training courses, some of which are less well-known."
+My discussions with young people and their parents helped me to understand the questions that trouble them, their needs, challenges and expectations.

 Delphine worked 17 years as a designer for a major footwear brands and was in charge of factories in Morocco and France, each employing 450 people.